 The older ryokans with their creaking old beams, worn utensils and sun-faded tatami mats, are also the visitor’s best opportunity to appreciate wabisabi.
-Ampersand’s Japan specialist David has wrestled with this ancient concept and concluded he would need a degree in Japanese history and aesthetics to really understand it, but the idea of things being perfect in their imperfection gives a rough idea.
+Ampersand’s Japan specialists have wrestled with this ancient concept and concluded they would need a degree in Japanese history and aesthetics to really understand it, but the idea of things being perfect in their imperfection gives a rough idea.
 A closely related concept is mono no aware, the deep feeling that comes from contemplating the beauty and impermanence of the material world.

 ‘Shouganai’, the Japanese sigh – that’s the way it is, let it be, it can’t be helped.
-Ampersand specialist Rosie appreciates these concepts through her hobby of kintsugi – mending broken pottery using gold or silver-dusted lacquer.
+We appreciate these concepts within the art form of kintsugi – mending broken pottery using gold or silver-dusted lacquer.
 The pottery is somehow more beautiful than before, though eventually it breaks again and passes back into the cycle of nature.
 Which bring us on to the closely related concept of setsuyaku, a word which covers ideas of thriftiness and making do, and in the modern age can be seen in Japan’s excellent recycling record.